Fort Charles – Kingston, Jamaica

 Best Time to Visit

 Late morning or early afternoon works well.
-The fort is mostly outdoors, so earlier in the day is more comfortable.
+Because the fort is mostly outdoors, earlier hours are more comfortable and offer better lighting for photos.

 Tips for Visiting